 Most PX3 switches have two options.
 Tapping (pressing for less than 1/2 second) activates the function labeled in white on the switch.
-Holding (pressing for more than 1/2 second) activates the function labeled in yellow below the switch.
+Holding (pressing for more than 1/2 second) activates the function labeled in yellow below the switch except for the Power switch which has only the one function.
+The PWR switch requires a hold to turn the PX3 on but only a tap to turn the PX3 off.